Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

 \item With all models achieving only mediocre performances, the Abortion classification task, for which only $653$ short Tweets are available as training instances, seems to be especially difficult.
 BERT and RoBERTa still surpass SVM and XGBoost but with a slightly smaller margin.
-By applying a SVM with a linear kernel based on word and character n-gram feature representations, \citet{Mohammad2017} reach classification performance levels that are higher than the ones reached by the models presented here---and also are higher than the performance of a RNN model for transfer learning that won the SemEval-2016 competition using this dataset \citep{Zarrella2016}. \citet{Mohammad2017} merely compute the F1-score for the favorable and opposing categories leaving out the neutral position.
-They report a score of $0.664$ for their $N$-gram based SVM classifier \citep{Mohammad2017}.
-Here the corresponding score values are $0.633$ for BERT, $0.648$ for RoBERTa as well as $0.616$ for the best performing conventional model SVM GloVe.
-The Abortion classification task with short tweets in which the used hashtags tend to be indicative of the stance toward the issue \citep{Mohammad2017}, seems to be an example for a task in which deep learning models only produce a moderate advantage or---if it is easy to select BOW representations that very well capture linguistic variation that helps in discriminating the texts into the categories (as seems to be the case with the representations used by \citet{Mohammad2017})---even no advantage over traditional machine learning algorithms.
+By applying an SVM with a linear kernel based on word and character n-gram feature representations, \citet[p.~13]{Mohammad2017} reach classification performance levels that are higher than the ones reached by the models presented here.\footnote{\citet{Mohammad2017} merely compute the $F_1$-Score for the favorable and opposing categories leaving out the neutral position.
+They report a score of $0.664$ for their $N$-gram based SVM classifier \citep[p.~13]{Mohammad2017}.
+Here the corresponding score values are $0.633$ for BERT, $0.648$ for RoBERTa as well as $0.616$ for the best performing conventional model SVM GloVe.} The Abortion classification task with short tweets in which the mere $N$-grams tend to be indicative of the stance toward the issue \citep[p.~13]{Mohammad2017}, seems to be an example of a task in which deep learning models only produce a moderate advantage or---if it is easy to select BOW representations that very well capture linguistic variation that helps in discriminating the texts into the categories ---even no advantage over traditional machine learning algorithms.

-\item Across all evaluated training data set sizes, the Transformer-based models with transfer learning tend to be better at solving the toxic comment classification task compared to the conventional algorithms (see Figure \ref{fig:wikipedia}).
+\item Across all evaluated training data set sizes, the Transformer-based models with transfer learning tend to be better at solving the Toxic comment classification task compared to the conventional algorithms (see Figure \ref{fig:wikipedia}).
 As is to be expected, the performance levels for all models decrease with decreasing training data set sizes.
-Yet, although the neural models have much more parameters to learn, their macro-averaged F1-scores do not decrease more sharply than those of the traditional machine learning algorithms.
-Especially as training data sets become small, the effectiveness of the pretrained representations becomes salient.
-Here, the pretrained representations seem to function as a quite effective input to the target task.
+Yet although the neural models have much more parameters to learn, their macro-averaged $F_1$-Scores do not decrease more sharply than those of the traditional machine learning algorithms.
+Especially as training data sets become small, the effectiveness of representations from pretrained models becomes salient.
+Here, the pretrained models seem to function as a quite effective input to the target task.